Skip to main content

 Describe your website

-Pick the style that appeals to you and copy the entire prompt into Gemini CLI.
-Replace [Your Name] and [your field] with your real information before pasting!
+Pick the style that appeals to you and say or copy the entire prompt into Gemini CLI.
+Replace [Your Name] and [your field] with your real information!

 Don’t like the result?
-Just tell Gemini what to change — see Step 6 for ready-to-copy follow-up prompts.
+Just tell Gemini what to change — see Step 6 for ready-to-use follow-up prompts.

 5